Greedy AutoAugment: Abstract

 \section{Abstract}

-A major problem in data augmentation is the number of possibilities in the search space of operations.
-The search space includes mixtures of all of the possible data augmentation techniques, the magnitude of these operations, and the probability of applying data augmentation for each image.
-In this paper, we propose Greedy AutoAugment as a highly efficient searching algorithm to find the best augmentation policies.
-We combine the searching process with a simple procedure to increase the size of training data.
-Our experiments show that the proposed method can be used as a reliable addition to the ANN infrastructures for increasing the accuracy of classification results.
+A major problem in data augmentation is to ensure that the generated new samples cover the search space.
+This is a challenging problem and requires exploration for data augmentation policies to ensure their effectiveness in covering the search space.
+In this paper, we propose Greedy AutoAugment as a highly efficient search algorithm to find the best augmentation policies.
+We use a greedy approach to reduce the exponential growth of the number of possible trials to linear growth.
+The Greedy Search also helps us to lead the search towards the sub-policies with better results, which eventually helps to increase the accuracy.
+The proposed method can be used as a reliable addition to the current artifitial neural networks.
+Our experiments on four datasets (Tiny ImageNet, CIFAR-10, CIFAR-100, and SVHN) show that Greedy AutoAugment provides better accuracy, while using 360 times fewer computational resources.